View and Compare Code Execution Times

 View Code Execution Profiles for Multiple Model Blocks

-You can configure a top-model simulation that runs multiple Model blocks in SIL or PIL mode with code execution profiling enabled.
-When you run the simulation, it generates separate code execution profiling reports for the referenced models.
+If you run a top-model simulation that executes multiple Model blocks in SIL or PIL mode with code execution profiling enabled, you can use the Code Profile Analyzer to view execution-time metrics for code generated from the blocks.

 Open the top model that contains Model blocks.
 For example, at the command line, enter: